Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Virtual Terminal Basics.rst

 The first step in communicating with a VT is creating an object called :code:`VirtualTerminalClient`.
 This object will act as your interface for all VT communication.
-The client requires two things to instantiate, a :code:`PartneredControlFunction` and a :code:`InternalControlFunction`.
+The client requires two things to instantiate: a :code:`PartneredControlFunction` and an :code:`InternalControlFunction`.
 This is so that it can send messages on your behalf needed to maintain the connection and simplify the API over sending raw CAN messages to the VT.

 Let's start our program fresh, with a folder containing only the CAN stack.